DataHubz/cse-registry/mappings/README.md

 - Mappings can **evolve** as frameworks update
 - Mappings do not change signal semantics
 - Multiple mapping sources may coexist

+## Relationship to Findings

+Mappings enable **automated compliance mapping** from findings:

+1. A finding references a CSE signal (e.g., `CSE-HIPAA-TECH-NO-ENCRYPTION-004`)
+2. Mappings link that signal to framework controls (e.g., HIPAA 164.312(a)(2)(iv))
+3. Compliance platforms can automatically show which controls are impacted

+This enables:
+- **Multi-framework reporting** — One finding, multiple framework impacts
+- **Gap analysis** — Identify controls without signal coverage
+- **Evidence collection** — Connect findings to compliance requirements

+See [Finding Format Specification](../spec/finding-format-v1.0.md) for how findings reference signals.

 ## Contributing